Amrita-TIFAC-Cyber-Blockchain/Amrita-TIFAC-Cyber-Blockchain/README.md

 ## Blockchain Course - 18CY712 - Blockchain Technology

-Blockchain Technology Course (18CY712) is being offered to our M.Tech Cyber Security students as an Elective during their 3rd Semester from the year 2018.
-Totaly 12 students have opted for the subject as their elective.
-The Blockchain Technology Course has been designed to balance both the Theoretical Concepts as well Hands-on & Real-Time usecases with the practical challanges faced.
+Blockchain Technology Course (18CY712) is being offered to M.Tech Cyber Security students as an Elective during 2nd Year of the Program (3rd Semester) from 2018-19 Academic year.
+Around 9 students (2019) and 3 students (2020) have opted for this subject as their elective.
+The Blockchain Technology Course has been designed to balance both the Theoretical Concepts as well Hands-on & Real-Time usecases with the practical challanges.

 The Syllabus Covers
   - Basics of Distributed Network